Scille/parsec-cloud/docs/rfcs/old/0006-make-backend-responsible-for-timestamp.md

 If Tf'2 <= Tx, we will fetch the second `bar.txt` entry, but this one may have Tb'3 > Tx.
-I guess there is plenty of other strange usecases where looking at history at a given time gives different results depending on the algorithm and the path (from parent to child or the other way around) we choose.
+I guess there is plenty of other strange use cases where looking at history at a given time gives different results depending on the algorithm and the path (from parent to child or the other way around) we choose.